SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 A `Version` metadata directive is required at the top of every file.

-Then if the parser supports SKEMA it **should** support the `SKEMA` directive which is followed by a string that locates the SKEMA file.
+If the parser supports SKEMA it **should** support the `SKEMA` directive which is followed by a string that locates the SKEMA file.

 A parser **could** support custom metadata, but to keep compatability it **should** not force these to be present.